 The WW weight-loss system is not suitable for individuals with a recognised eating disorder (eg, anorexia nervosa or bulimia nervosa).

-If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach and online here.
+If you are nursing a child, you may join WW Workshops, providing you get written permission from your doctor and follow the appropriate nutritional advice outlined by your WW Coach.